 Discuss Issues with Both a Sleep Specialist and Psychiatrist

 Consulting both a sleep specialist and a psychiatrist may be a wise avenue in seeking treatment.
 Many psychiatrists are well-versed in sleep apnea and other sleep disorders, but some are not.
-Sleep specialists may be more highly skilled and attuned to the nuances of sleep apnea and the various ways in which it can present in different people.

 Seek a Second or Third Opinion